 Cabrini National Shrine 2020 Virtual Benefit

 Join us from the comfort of home on Thursday, Sept.
 24th from 6:30 - 7:30 p.m.
-CDT for our first Virtual Event.
-We will celebrate YOU, our loyal and dedicated community.
+CT for our first Virtual Benefit.
+We will celebrate our beloved saint, Mother Cabrini and YOU, our loyal and dedicated community.

 Click here for more information.